 - design a watermarking application, if you are fancy about graphic design and want to have your works copyright-protected

-Indeed, your focus of interests is the best source of inspiration for a useful application.
+Indeed, focusing on your interests is the best move since they can be the source of inspiration for a useful application.

 #2 Research won’t go amiss

-There are certain steps you should take when starting a business, and research is one key factor of the process.
-In fact, a pre-development stage of every app project cannot go without detailed research.
-You may consider your app idea to be a second to none, until you sweep the current app market at a glance.
+There are certain steps you should take when starting a business, and research is one key factor in the process.
+In fact, the pre-development stage of every app project cannot go without detailed research.
+You may consider your app idea to be a second to none until you sweep the current app market at a glance.
 And there may be an already existing counterpart of your app that shares the same concept as yours.

 After all, it is also worth considering the most optimal monetization platforms before you start developing an app.
 As there is a wide range of approaches to app monetization, you need to choose one fitting the most to your app concept.

-With all this information in mind, you will be able to craft a truly one-of-a-kind product that has all chances to bask in popularity in the app market.
+With all this information in mind, you will be able to craft a true one-of-a-kind product that has all the chances to bask in popularity in the app market.

 #3 Specify functionalities for your app

 Your first version of the app should be a task-specific one.
-It is not necessary to introduce the full scope of features right of the bat.
+Of course, it is not necessary to introduce the full scope of features right off the bat.
 It is more reasonable to implement new features in a piecemeal manner.
 Thus, if you feel sure that a feature works well, you can move on and release a new one in the next app update.